Food Truck Insurance Types and CostsLast updated on 7/01/2021

 Commercial Auto Coverage:

-- Collision coverage (damage to the vehicle and permanently fixed items resulting from a collision with a barrier or other vehicle)
+- Collision coverage: Covers damage to the vehicle and permanently fixed items resulting from a collision with a barrier or other vehicle.

-- Liability coverage (Injuries to others while the vehicle is in motion, damage caused to property while in transit)
+- Liability coverage: Covers injuries to others while the vehicle is in motion, damage caused to property while in transit.

-- Comprehensive coverage (Not-at-fault incidents including theft, fire, vandalism, nature, and weather-related damage)
+- Comprehensive coverage: Covers not-at-fault incidents including theft, fire, vandalism, nature, and weather-related damage.

 Does Not Cover: